xianbaum/xianbaum.github.io/_posts/2025-08-29-modular-monolth-1.md

 #endregion
 ```

 That's about it!
-Like I said, most of the work here is in Program.cs and keeping your application host program light.
+Keep your application host program light and you probably won't be editing it too much except to add new services.

 ## Considerations of this approach